eddyerburgh/notes/docs/distributed-systems/caching.md

 One advantage of the cache-aside pattern is that the cache only contains data that the application has actually requested {% cite awscaching2017 -l 5 %}.

-A downside to the cache-aside pattern is that each cache miss adds extra latency {% cite awscaching2017 -l 5 %}.
+One downside of the cache-aside pattern is that each cache miss adds extra latency {% cite awscaching2017 -l 5 %}.

 ### Read-through